Z-Walts/Z-Walts/README.md

 - 👋 Hi, I’m @Z-Walts
-- 👀 I’m interested in health disparities research in chronic disease
+- 👀 I’m interested in health disparities research and chronic disease
-- 🌱 I’m currently a PhD student in epidemiology
+- 🌱 I’m currently a PhD student in epidemiology at UW-Madison
-- 📫 How to reach me: zoelwalts@gmail.com
+- 📫 How to reach me: zoelwalts@gmail.com or zwalts@wisc.edu